zliu/terraform/tutorials/install_redhat_openshift.md

    </tr>
    <tr>
    <td><code>master_count</code></td>
    <td>Enter the number of master nodes that you want to create.
-The master runs the API server, controller manager server and etcd database instance.</td>
+The master runs the API server, controller manager server, and etcd database instance.</td>
    <td>n/a</td>
    </tr>
    <tr>